Gobytego/BatteryUtils/README.md

 COMING SOON: import data from exported json files from the app SuperCycle
 <br><a href="google playstore">https://play.google.com/store/apps/details?id=com.osborntech.supercycle&hl=en_US&pli=1</a>
 <br><a href="apple App Store"> https://apps.apple.com/us/app/supercycle-bike-computer/id1549463103</a>
+,br. try it now with the Test code

 A set of Battery tools for e-bikes/scooters This includes: